 Chances of getting work as a solicitor are better if you have at least two years of experience.

 Demand for experienced solicitors has increased in commercial and insurance law due to high levels of construction, corporate investment, and a strong property market.
-Between 2011 and 2017 the number of solicitors grew by 11.8% to about 11,300.
+Between 2011 and 2017 the number of solicitors grew by 11.8% to over 11,000.

 Artificial intelligence may impact solicitor jobs

 Artificial intelligence software has been created that can find evidence for cases, prepare contracts, identify fraud, research, and make legal decisions.
 These tasks are usually a large part of what solicitors do.
-In the short term, technology may help solicitors with their work; in the long term it may replace the paperwork solicitors do.
-This could lead to job loss.
+In the short term, technology may help solicitors with their work but in the long term it may replace the paperwork solicitors do.
+This could lead to job losses.

 Types of employers varied